Anggun: 2004–2009: Luminescence and Elevation

-The English version of Luminescence—sharing the same title with its French counterpart—was released in Europe under Sony BMG and in Asia under Universal Music.
 "Undress Me" was chosen as the first single from the English version.
-Although it was not accompanied by a music video, it debuted at number 13 in Italy, becoming her fifth top 20 single there.
-It also provided Anggun with her first hit in the Middle East & Balkans, where the song topped the charts in Lebanon and Turkey.
-"In Your Mind" was released as the second single and it became a huge hit in Asia.
-"In Your Mind" got positive acclaimed in Mediterranean countries and Eastern Europe, including Armenia.
+Unaccompanied by a music video, it debuted at 13 in Italy, becoming her fifth top 20 single there.
+It became Anggun's first hit in the Middle East and Balkans.
+"In Your Mind" was released as the second single, becoming a hit in Asia.
 The third single, "Saviour", was used as the soundtrack for the U.S. box office number-one film Transporter 2.
-Russian electronic music space composer Andrey Klimkovsky reviewed her album and he quoted in his blog that the album was successful and "Saviour" become huge hit in Russia.

-Anggun was awarded with the prestigious distinction Chevalier des Arts et Lettres (Knight of Arts and Letters) by the French Minister of Culture for her worldwide achievements and her support of French culture.
+Anggun was awarded the Chevalier des Arts et Lettres (Knight of Arts and Letters) by the French Minister of Culture for her achievements and support of French culture.
 She was appointed as the ambassadress for a Swiss watch brand, Audemars Piguet.
-Anggun did a duet with Julio Iglesias on a reworked version of "All of You" in Bahasa version for his album Romantic Classics (2006).
-From 9 to 18 March 2006, she participated in a large-scale concert of "The Night of the Proms" co-starring various artists and classical musicians.
-She sang her song, "Cesse la pluie", did a trio number on "Hot Stuff" with Tina Arena and Jenifer, and joined as choirs on "Hey Jude".
+Anggun did a duet with Julio Iglesias on a reworked version of "All of You" in Indonesian version for his album Romantic Classics (2006).
 On 25 May 2006, Anggun performed on her sold-out solo concert at the Jakarta Convention Center, entitled Konser Untuk Negeri.
 She later on toured to few cities in Indonesia, such as Medan and Bandung.
-In July 2006, she served as the opening act for French-rock legend Johnny Hallyday.